roblanf/raspberrytrap/readme.md

 Here's what you need, and at least one place you can get each thing.
 Prices were accurate in mid 2019.

-For each camera trap
+For each camera trap:

 Thing | Price | Link
 ------------ | ------------- | -------------
 Raspberry Pi 3 B | $57 | [link](https://www.littlebird.com.au/collections/raspberry-pi/products/raspberry-pi-3-model-b-f1990217-84ed-4cd4-a75a-bd1962465bd8)
 Raspberry Pi camera V2 | $40 | [link](https://www.littlebird.com.au/products/raspberry-pi-camera-board-v2)
 SanDisk 64GB microSDXC | $22 | [link](https://www.officeworks.com.au/shop/officeworks/p/sandisk-ultra-64gb-micro-sdxc-memory-card-sdsq64gb)
-Anker PowerCore+ 10050mAh QC 2.0 | $85 | [link](http://www.buzzgadgets.com.au/anker-powercore-plus-10050mah-portable-battery-charger-black.html?gclid=Cj0KCQjwg7HPBRDUARIsAMeR_0g6MQOVX5g0RElIYtw4LQTRVpH7G-pLAVSdR3GcaE7i3R-tefYY7_kaAtf1EALw_wcB)
+Anker PowerCore+ 10050mAh QC 2.0 | $69 | [link](http://www.buzzgadgets.com.au/anker-powercore-plus-10050mah-portable-battery-charger-black.html?gclid=Cj0KCQjwg7HPBRDUARIsAMeR_0g6MQOVX5g0RElIYtw4LQTRVpH7G-pLAVSdR3GcaE7i3R-tefYY7_kaAtf1EALw_wcB)

-Grand total: $204 (excluding shipping)
+Grand total: $188 (excluding shipping)

-You'll also need a portable wireless router to help with using these in the field.
+You'll also need a single portable wireless router to help with using these in the field.
 If you are using them in range of your home wireless netowrk, this is not necessary.

 Thing | Price | Link
 ------------ | ------------- | -------------
 TL-WR802N Wireless N Nano Router| $29.00 | [link](https://www.mwave.com.au/product/tplink-tlwr802n-300mbps-wireless-n-nano-router-ab64161?gclid=Cj0KCQjwg7HPBRDUARIsAMeR_0hcFvUOAFaheZYIzXz1Pkn0HBXFMVBssw69OmRT5FxTK9j_ZKP8kwIaAkWKEALw_wcB)

-You can also buy various cases for the raspberry pi.
+You can buy various cases for the raspberry pi.
 They are not strictly necessary but they can be useful for some situations.

 Other things you'll need: